 Growing Friendships: A Kids’ Guide to Making and Keeping Friends helps children learn how to handle real-life situations that can cause social challenges or barriers.

-Some examples of topics covered include having an argument with a friend, getting teased, and trying to find a buddy in a new classroom.
+Some examples of topics covered include arguing with a friend, getting teased, and trying to find a buddy in a new classroom.

 The Survival Guide for Kids with Behavior Challenges: How to Make Good Choices and Stay Out of Trouble is the first book written for kids with behavior challenges, aimed to help them make good behavior choices and get along better with others.
-Some examples of topics covered include building self-esteem, handling feelings, and making and keeping friends.

 Each mini-book focuses on a different lesson of important social skills such as cooperative play, learning about feelings, communication, school-day behavior, manners, & managing one’s own behavior.